 - Being struck by falling objects, such as building materials and tools, often occurs on construction sites.
 These accidents often result in traumatic brain injuries.

 - Becoming stuck in between building materials or heavy machinery at a construction site often result in significant injuries.
 These accidents often result in broken bones and amputations.

 - Getting electrocuted due to exposed electrical wires or power lines while working on a construction site happens frequently.
 These accidents often result in electric shocks and burns.

 The Stockton workers’ compensation attorneys have represented many employees who work in the transportation industry that were injured in on-the-job accidents.
 According to the Bureau of Labor Statistics, transportation accidents account for more than a quarter of all on-the-job deaths.
 There are many occupational dangers that come with working in the transportation industry, from the long hours of driving and hazardous road conditions.
 While the nature of the job lends itself to hazards and often accidents are unavoidable, it is beneficial to be aware of the hazards transportation workers face every day.
 For example, a bus blowing out a tire or a truck being cut-off by another driver can have deadly repercussions.
 Many people assume that accidents involving other vehicles are the only way in which employees in the transportation industry suffer injuries.
 Semi-truck drivers, bus drivers, and delivery drivers are all at risk for developing musculoskeletal injuries.
 These injuries typically occur when a driver breaks their leg getting out of their truck, overexerts themself from lifting heavy cargo, or is struck by an object when loading or unloading cargo.
 There are widespread dangers when working in the transportation industry, and an accident can happen in an instant.
-If you sustained an injury while working in the transportation industry, please contact a Stockton workers’ compensation attorney today.
+If you sustained an injury while working in the transportation industry, please contact a Stockton workers compensation lawyer today.

 Police and Firefighter Accidents